 Accidents can cause accumulated muscle tension throughout the entire body.

 I wasn't surprised that Richard's right side was so tight; he'd had several car accidents, one in which he flipped his car and hit a tree.
 He had also fractured his left leg in a sports accident without realizing it and had continued to play, compensating strongly with his right side.
 His right side had been accumulating muscle tension for a long time before his shoulder injury became apparent.
-His brain had done an efficient work-around; he was so used to using muscles he didn't need in order to move while those that should have been moving his shoulder were so tightly contracted that he couldn't release, nor control them.
+His brain had done an efficient work-around; because the brain could no longer sense or control the muscles he should be using, it had recruited other muscles to do the job.
+Now everything was tight!

 Muscles learn to stay tight, so they can learn to relax.

 In our first session, I taught Richard to relax the deep muscles of the back of his body (the Green Light muscles), including the muscles of the shoulder: the upper trapezius, rhomboids and lower trapezius.
-I taught him to pandiculate these muscles, so that his brain took back voluntary control of muscles that had been involuntarily contracted.
+I taught him to pandiculate these muscles, so that his brain could take back voluntary control of muscles that had been involuntarily contracted.
+He learned to soften the muscles so that they were ready for action again.

 After the session Richard was amazed at how much better his shoulder felt and how much more movement he now had after doing such simple movements.
-I sent him home with four basic exercises to do daily to reinforce the new and different range of motion that he had achieved.
+I sent him home with four basic movements to do daily to reinforce the new and improved range of motion that he had achieved.

 To learn how to relieve neck and shoulder pain on your own, you can purchase my instructional Pain-Free Neck and Shoulders DVD.